alexmattson/RailsLite/README.md

 ```
 You will need to reset the database to add the table.
 To accomplish this, simply run ``ruby reset_database``.

-Feel free to add any seed data to the this file aswell.
+Feel free to add any seed data to the this file as well.

 ### Creating Routes ###